The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Profiles in four individual sectors

 \section{Profiles in four individual sectors}

 In the inset of Fig.~\ref{fig:profile_main}, there is a plausible surface brightness jump at $\sim2r_\mathrm{200m}$.
 In this section, we explore the origin of this feature.

 Following \citetalias{Lyskova2023}, we divided each cluster into four $90\degr$ sectors and stacked profiles of each.
 The comparison between the four sector profiles and the full profile is shown in Fig.~\ref{fig:prof_4sector}.
 The profile in sector 1 is the most scattered profile among the four.
 It shows features of a spike in the bin between 1.6 and 1.9 $r_\mathrm{200m}$ and a dip in the bin between 2.2 and 2.6 $r_\mathrm{200m}$.
 The two features result in a plausible jump in the full profile.
-Because the jump is not a universal feature in all four sectors, we do not further over-interpret it.
+Because the jump is not a universal feature across all four sectors, we do not overinterpret it further.